edelgrace/edelgrace.me/content/blog/2018-09-28-book-blogger-hop-55.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you sneak a peek at the number of views your posts have gotten?

+Nope!
+I don't think anyone except for my friend reads my blog or people who somehow stumble upon on my blog from Google.
+I don't really care that much about view count.
+Blogging is definitely a personal thing for me.
+I write because I like to and I like posterity.
+If people somehow find my blog and reads my things, that's great!